Petition for Tuition and Fee Refund

 This petition is a request for an exception to the Tuition and Fee Refund policy.
 The request must be submitted to the Office of the University Registrar within 30 calendar days of notification of assessment, adjustment, or refund.
 The University Registrar may make exceptions on a case-by-case basis when there is a compelling case to do so.

 To file a petition, complete and submit the paper fee petition form to the Office of the University Registrar.
-All requests and related materials can be submitted to the Tuition and Fees specialist in 121 Strong Hall.
+All requests and related materials can be submitted to the Tuition and Fees specialist at the KU Visitor Center.
 All petitions must include:

 - Student name, KUID, current address, and phone number